Summary of Changes After Quest March Downtime 2025

 Tags Quest

-This article summarizes the key changes to how Quest users will access and experience Quest after March 2025 downtime, which runs from March 22 to March 31.
+This article summarizes the key changes to how Quest users access and experience Quest after the March 2025 downtime.

 The changes outlined below include deprecations.
 This means that although there is a new, preferred method, the old method will still continue to work until the next Quest downtime.
 It is important that users migrate their processes and update their bookmarks to ensure research continuity come the next downtime.